dhleong/kodachi/doc/kodachi.md

 s:map(keys, handler)
 ```

 If a string is provided as the handler, that string will be sent literally.
-More commonly, you may provide a function to be executed; that function will be provided with the state object for you to then call [state:send](#state:send) with whatever you want to send.
+More commonly, you may provide a function to be executed; in that function you can use the same state reference to then call [state:send](#state:send) with whatever you want to send (if anything).

 #### state:command